puppetlabs/puppet-docs/source/puppet/3.6/reference/lang_reserved.markdown

 Variable names begin with a `$` (dollar sign) and can include:

-* Uppercase and lowercase letters
+* Uppercase and lowercase letters.
-* Numbers
+* Numbers.
-* Underscores
+* Underscores.

 There is no additional restriction on the first non-$ character of a variable name.
 Variable names are case-sensitive.
 Note that [some variable names are reserved.](#reserved-variable-names)